Default disk locations

 Table 3.
 Firebird 2 component locations on Windows

-(referred to hereafter as <InstallDir>)
+| Installation directory (referred to hereafter as <InstallDir>) | — | <ProgramDir>\Firebird\Firebird_2_0 |

-Command-line toolsisql.exe, gbak.exe, nbackup.exe, gsec.exe, gfix.exe, gstat.exe, etc.<InstallDir>\bin
+| Command-line tools | isql.exe, gbak.exe, nbackup.exe, gsec.exe, gfix.exe, gstat.exe, etc. | <InstallDir>\bin |

-(with an optional copy in <SystemDir> – see note below table)
+| Client libraries | fbclient.dll (with an optional gds32.dll, to support legacy apps) | <InstallDir>\bin (with an optional copy in <SystemDir> – see note below table) |

 The Windows system directory